 “Satire consumption reduces audiences’ political trust, deflates their political efficacy, and discourages them from participating in politics, as it reduces the perceived severity of political problems and implies that audience participation is useless.
 We conclude that the dissemination of political satire may stabilize the authoritarian regime temporarily but induces it to become erosive in the long run.”

 But then, political satire has a habit of popping up in unexpected places, just like Stan, Kyle, Kenny and Cartman.

 Their South Park creators came up with a rip-roaring riposte when it lampooned the groveling apology from the Houston Rockets to China after general manager Daryl Morey announced his support for Hong Kong’s pro-democracy movement.
 “Fight for Freedom.
 Stand with Hong Kong,” he tweeted.

 Outrage followed on Chinese social media sites and state-run news outlets.
-There were calls to boycott Rockets’ merchandise and live coverage of the basketball franchise in one of its most lucrative markets.
+There were calls earlier this month to boycott Rockets’ merchandise and live coverage of the basketball franchise in one of its most lucrative markets.
 To put that into context, the country was reportedly worth $4 billion to the NBA last year, according to Forbes.
 Cash over conscience appeared to trump hoop dreams.

 But not for South Park.
 “Like the NBA, we welcome the Chinese censors into our homes and into our hearts,” Trey Parker and Matt Stone, the show’s creators, said in a fake apology on Twitter.
 “We too love money more than freedom and democracy.
 Tune into our 300th episode this Wednesday at 10!
 Long live the great Communist Party of China.
 May the autumn’s sorghum harvest be bountiful.
 We good now China?”